 At some point, your car battery dies or malfunctions, so you change it, however, after the replacement, your car radio often refuses to switch on.

-In general, your car radio won’t turn on after replacing the battery because of a damaged fuse, a locked radio, or an improperly installed battery.
+Car radio may not turn on after replacing the battery because of a damaged fuse, when it is locked, or the battery was installed incorrectly.
 Fuse or radio damage happens when electrical surges are too high, while a car’s security feature results in a locked radio after battery replacement.

 As an Amazon Associate, ImproveCarAudio will receive a small commission from qualifying purchases made through the links in this article.